 For further remote teaching options, please consult Vanderbilt's On-demand Learning page.

 Also, Aimi Hamraie's article on Accessible Teaching in the Time of COVID-19 is a must-read.

-Sharing course materials accessibly will be of utmost importance while classes meet remotely.
+Sharing course materials accessibly is of utmost importance.

 Possible access barriers

 - Students with reduced vision will miss out on unspoken (non-narrated) visual elements in videos of professors teaching either through screencasts or videos of them presenting at a white board